Oakland-based start-up Boxouse has an innovative solution to affordable housing in California by using 2nd-hand shipping containers.

 The “Deluxe” version priced at $49,000 comes with all the extras such as automatic utility service, a solar system which is enough for heating and powering the unit and the kitchenette.
 Moreover, and app can control smart windows and lights, and be controlled by voice via Amazons “Alexa”-system.

 If you want to test the concept before buying, a Boxouse test unit can be rented on Airbnb for ~$50.

-If you are looking to build a similar project as Boxouse, Boxhub will be happy to find the right containers for you at the right price, and even taking care of delivery to your site.
-We have agreements with the leading container owners, so check out www.boxhub.co and get in touch with us to discuss the possibilities.
+If you are looking to build a similar project as Boxouse, BoxHub will be happy to find the right containers for you at the right price.
+Get in touch to discuss all container housing possibilities.